 Additional verification is required when authenticating to business-critical systems (such as administrative or internet-facing accounts), and when carrying out sensitive requests (such as payment and data changes).

 There are multiple ways to configure multi-factor authentication (MFA) for your systems, and a two-step verification process may look similar across organisations.
 We broke the goals of this control down into two areas, systems and business processes.

-- All internet-facing and administrative services require users to enable MFA to access the system.
+- All internet-facing, administrative services, and other business-critical systems require users to enable MFA to access the system.
 Users are not able to access these systems without MFA.